BarboraMiklosova/astrobarbora/cv.md

 ## Research experience

+- **Exploring Shock Structures in the Cosmi Web** - Master's thesis, *in preparation* The goal of this work will be to develop and apply robust shock-finding algorithms to *Illustris-TNG* cosmological simulation.
+Additionally, we will be able to characterize the physical properties of resulting shock structures and advance the understanding of the formation and evolution of gaseous structures in the large-scale Universe.

-- **Probing the radio-mechanical AGN feedback using multi-cavity systems** — bachelor's thesis
+- **Probing the radio-mechanical AGN feedback using multi-cavity systems** — Bachelor's thesis
   Analyzed archival *Chandra X-ray Observatory* spectroscopic and imaging data of giant elliptical galaxies exhibiting multiple generations of X-ray cavities.
   Developed an improved methodology for determining cavity ages and energetics,